Bertrand's and Rodriguez Villegas' Conjecture for real quartic Galois extensions of the rationals: The Cyclic Group Case

 \begin{definition} If~$w \in \OLU$ satisfies~$N_{L/l}(w)=\pm 1$, we say that~$w$ is a \emph{relative unit of~$L$}. \end{definition}

 Let~$E_{L/l}$ be a group consisting of all relative units of~$L$.
 As in \cite{Gr1979}, let~$E^L$ be a sub~$G$-module of~$\OLU$ generated by elements of ~$\Olu$ and~$E_{L/l}$.
 Let~$Q=[\OLU:E^L]$.
-The following lemmas are from Hasse \cite{Ha1948}.
+The following two lemmas are due to Hasse \cite[Satz 16 and 22]{Ha1948}.